What is Communication?

 Verbal Communication

 Verbal communication uses words, spoken or written, to share ideas, messages, or feelings.
 In workplace safety, verbal communication is the main way to provide information about procedures, training, and potential hazards.
-However, for verbal communication to be effective, it needs to be clear and direct.
+However, for this to be effective, it needs to be clear and direct.
 Miscommunication or unclear instructions can lead to mistakes, accidents, or improper responses in emergencies.

 Non-Verbal Communication